 13 Homemade Herbal Balm + Salve Recipes

 We’ll show you how to make your own Egyptian Magic, our favorite skin salve for eczema, breakouts, healing, and more.
-Made from a combination of olive oil, honey, beeswax, pollen, royal jelly, and bee propolis, it really is magic!
+Made from a combination of olive oil, raw honey, beeswax, bee pollen, royal jelly, and bee propolis, it really is magic!

-Use this Activated Charcoal black salve recipe to make a powerful remedy that relieves bug bites and stings, and even draws out splinters.
+Use this Activated Charcoal Black Salve recipe to make a powerful remedy that relieves bug bites and stings and even draws out splinters.

 Winter can be brutal on your hands.
 If you’re suffering from dryness, painful cracks, and redness, this homemade Honey Hand Balm will help.
 We also swear by this Kokum Butter Balm for repairing flaky skin and cracked cuticles.

 This DIY Warming Muscle Rub is made with a blend of cayenne pepper [source] and ginger [source] that soothes post-workout soreness and other aches and pains.
 It’s a skin-warming combination of almond oil, shea butter, coconut oil, beeswax, ground cayenne pepper, ground ginger, and camphor, peppermint, clove, and eucalyptus essential oils.